abdullahkamal9998/Expenses/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Description

+A simple react application that you can manage your expenses and add new expense with React state.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install the node_modules to start the app.\

 ### `npm start`